 The Cruzer Contour comes with eight U3 applications: a Launchpad tour, Skype, CruzerSync, HP PhotoSmart, Avast!
 Antivirus (30-day trial version), SignupShield Password manager, Sudoku, and Mahjong Towers (trial version).
 More software can be downloaded at U3 Software Central.

 Quite a lot of free and shareware software can be downloaded on this site like multimedia players, photo editors, games, e-mail clients, office suites, web browsers, security tools and much more.
 Some examples of available U3 software: Trillian, XFire, Firefox, Thunderbird, OpenOffice, WinRAR, ...

 The U3 Launchpad also has security options, enabling you to restrict access to the drive with a password.
 This only works on Windows though, Linux and Mac aren't supported.

 One of the problems with previous versions of U3 was that it was hard to install but with the latest versions this isn't the case anymore, U3 can be easily removed from your drive through the U3 Launchpad application.
 The only thing I don't really like about U3 is that it takes up two drive letters.
 U3 is a nice technology but to be honest it's not really something I'm going to be using a lot.

 Windows Vista ReadyBoost

-Like most new USB drives on the market the SanDisk Cruzer Contour has support for Windows Vista ReadyBoost.
-ReadyBoost is a new technology in Vista which aims to improve the performance of your PC by using flash memory as additional cache memory.
+Like most new USB drives on the market, the SanDisk Cruzer Contour has support for Windows Vista ReadyBoost.
+ReadyBoost is a new technology in Vista that aims to improve the performance of your PC by using flash memory as additional cache memory.